 Kelp – An All-Natural Nutrient Supplement

-Kelp is arguably the greatest ‘all round’ seaweed, since it is rich in virtually every nutrient our body requires for superior health.
+Kelp is arguably the greatest “all round” seaweed, since it is rich in virtually every nutrient our body requires for superior health.
 For example, kelp contains impressive quantities of all the major vitamins (vitamins A, B, C, D, E, and K), which play numerous roles in ensuring our biological processes run smoothly.
 Kelp is also filled with dietary fiber, protein, countless trace minerals, and sodium alginate – an element that helps the body to rid itself of radioactive particles.
 (This is especially important post-Fukushima, since, while both sea and land vegetables are affected by this disaster [85 percent of rainwater comes from the oceans], few land vegetables can eliminate these particles).
+Nature’s Way provides an excellent kelp supplement.

 Bladderwrack – An Amazing Iodine Source